-A set piece expert, Matthäus was fearless and cold blooded from the spot.
+A set-piece expert, Matthäus was fearless and cold-blooded from the spot.
 He was also one of football’s inspirational leaders, a captain fronting others into battle.
 He was named German Player of the Year twice, the second award presented to him at the age of 38.
-As his physical attributes dwindled, his tactical nous allowed him convert into an outstanding sweeper.
+As his physical attributes dwindled, his tactical nous allowed him to convert into an outstanding sweeper.

 In a 21-year career spent almost solely in the elite echelons of the game, Matthäus won every major honour he participated in, excluding the Champions League.
 Twice he lost in European Cup finals with Bayern Munich whilst leading 1-0 – only to lose 2-1 to Porto and Manchester United, respectively.
 The famous 1999 final is etched in the annals of history as an iconic moment for United, but the image of a crestfallen and numb Matthäus parked to the bench as Teddy Sheringham and Ole Gunnar Solskjær scored in injury time, after being substituted just minutes before, is iconic.
 He also captained his national team to their third World Cup in 1990.
 Ode to his association with Bayern, some are surprised when they find out Matthäus’ prime years were in Serie A with Internazionale.

 Matthäus swapped Bavaria for Milan in 1988, joining Giovanni Trapattoni’s Inter alongside his West German teammate Andreas Brehme.
 Much has been written on the golden age of Italian football in the late 1980s and early 90s.
 Serie A was home to the best players, coaches and teams in European football.
 It was an opportunity for Matthäus to test himself.
 The challenge of Serie A, the ultimate proving ground, was too enticing for him to say no.